Mathilda Wiberg

 Mathilda Wiberg (born 2003) is a Swedish powerboat racer who made motorsport history in 2025 by becoming the first woman ever to win a Formula-class world championship in any form of motorsport.
 She claimed the 2025 UIM F2 World Championship after a dramatic season finale at the Grand Prix of Portugal II in Vila Velha de Ródão.
+Following her championship victory, she was named 2025 UIM Driver of the Year and received the prestationsmedalj achievement medal from Smedjebacken municipality.

 Early life and family background

 Wiberg was born in Sweden and is from Åkersberga, a town located about 40 km north of Stockholm.
 She comes from a racing family deeply involved in powerboat racing.
 Her father introduced her to the sport when he was competing as a young man, and her younger brother Hilmer Wiberg is also a professional Formula 2 powerboat racer.
 The entire Wiberg family travels to races as a team under the banner of Wiberg Racing.

 Wiberg made her powerboat racing debut in 2016.

 Racing career

 Early championships (2016-2022)

 Wiberg's breakthrough came in 2019 when she became the 3J World Champion, co-winning with Estonian driver Stefan Arand at Öregrund, Sweden.
 This victory established her as one of the youngest world champions in powerboat racing history.

 In 2020, at age 17, she was the youngest competitor at the F4 World Championship at Viverone.
 Swedish media described her as "ensam tjej i formel 4" (the only girl in Formula 4), highlighting her pioneering role in the male-dominated sport.

 Her success continued with the 2021 F4 European Championship victory and culminated in a bronze medal at the 2022 F4 World Championship, where she "improved and impressed throughout the series."